Husaberg: 2014 models

-They will be offering enduro models only in both two-stroke and four-stroke.
-This is the last opportunity to own a pure Husaberg.
-All models will have new 25th anniversary graphics.
-The 250 four-strokes will be getting an all new engine, new exhaust system and an all new ECU.
-All models will be receiving all new suspension settings.
-The 4CS USD WP Closed Cartridge forks have been extensively revised.
-The 250/350 4-stroke frames have been improved creating a lighter and more nimble frame.
-The lower triple clamp has been redesigned to ensure a smoother fork action.
-And finally all models will receive a new improved Trail Tech speedo.
+Enduro models were offered in both two-stroke and four-stroke.
+All models had special 25th anniversary graphics and all new suspension settings.
+The 4CS USD WP Closed Cartridge forks were extensively revised.
+The 250 four-strokes received an all new engine, new exhaust system and an all new ECU.
+The 250/350 4-stroke frames were improved and made lighter and more nimble.
+The lower triple clamp was redesigned to ensure a smoother fork action.
+Finally, all models received a new improved Trail Tech speedometer.